What to Do When You Can’t Pay For CollegeNovember 18, 2022

 Tuition and fees only make up a small portion of your education expenses.
 If you decide to live on campus, room and board can substantially add to your cost of attendance.

-At a public four-year school, room and board costs average $11,620 per year.
-At a private school, the cost jumps to $13,120 per year.
-If you graduate within four years, room and board can add over $50,000 to your overall education expenses.
+At a public four-year school, room and board cost an average of $12,310.
+At a private school, the cost jumps to $14,030 per year.
+Room and board can add over $56,000 to your overall education expenses if you graduate within four years.

 7. Explore Student Loan Options

-After you’ve reduced your education expenses and explored potential scholarship and grant opportunities, you might find that you still need money to pay for some of your college expenses.
+After you’ve reduced your education expenses and explored potential scholarship and grant opportunities, you might still need money to pay for some of your college expenses.
 If that’s the case, student loans can fill the gap.

-As an undergraduate student, you can take out federal Direct subsidized and unsubsidized loans.
+You can take out federal Direct subsidized and unsubsidized loans as an undergraduate student.
 However, there are limits on how much you can borrow in federal loans each year and over your lifetime.
-Depending on what year you’re in and your dependency status, the maximum you can borrow ranges from $5,500 to $12,500 per year.
+Depending on what year you’re in and your dependency status, the maximum you can borrow ranges from $5,500 to $20,500 per year.